block-core/chaininfo/docker/SERVER-DNS/README.md

 This is a guide on how to setup blockcore dns.
 To read more head on to the repo https://github.com/block-core/blockcore-dns

-This instructions assuming docker and and are used with the blockcore docker dompose files (but it can also be run on a window)
+This instructions assume docker is used with the blockcore docker compose files (but it can also be run on a window)

 ## Deploy a dns server